appsody/appsody-operator/doc/user-guide.md

   createKnativeService: true
 ```

 By setting this parameter, the operator creates a Knative service in the cluster and populates the resource with applicable `AppsodyApplication` fields.
-Also it ensures non-Knative resources including Kubernetes `Service`, `Route`, `Deployment` and etc. are deleted.
+Also, it ensures non-Knative resources including Kubernetes `Service`, `Route`, `Deployment` and etc. are deleted.

 The CRD fields that are used to populate the Knative service resource includes `applicationImage`, `serviceAccountName`, `livenessProbe`, `readinessProbe`, `service.Port`, `volumes`, `volumeMounts`, `env`, `envFrom`, `pullSecret` and `pullPolicy`.